 Muslim Student Leadership

-DePaul UMMA (United Muslims Moving Ahead) is a non-sectarian, Islamic organization whose purpose is to devote knowledge and enrich the lives of the student experience through various ventures and aim to serve the spiritual, the academic and the personal aspects of our lives as well.
+DePaul UMMA (United Muslims Moving Ahead) is a non-sectarian, Islamic organization whose purpose is to devote knowledge and enrich the student experience through various ventures that serve the spiritual, academic and personal aspects of our lives.
 UMMA seeks to embody the Qur'anic ideals and the tradition of our Beloved Prophet Muhammad sallalahu alayhi wa salam.
 As a community we strive to create a nurturing environment that encourages mutual trust, respect and affinity for one another.

 You can connect to UMMA on OrgSync or on Facebook.